• HOME

 Sleeping.

-- Wild camp!
-Okay I know you are gasping in horror and pulling the comment section closer to tell me it’s too dangerous.
-Practising safe wild camping can save buckets of money and you only need to apply some common sense.
-Wild camping is about simplicity – it’s easier than you think and closer than you expect, i.e. pull off a road close to sundown, try to get into a small side road away from the main road, never near a town or village if possible.
+• Wild camp!
+Okay, I know you are gasping in horror and pulling the comment section closer to tell me it’s too dangerous.
+Practising safe wild camping can save buckets of money, and you only need to apply some common sense.
+Wild camping is about simplicity – it’s easier than you think and closer than you expect, i.e., pull off a road close to sundown, try to get into a small side road away from the main road, and never near a town or village if possible.

-- Hostels, Backpackers and overland cribs like Jungle Junction Kenya, Wim’s Holland house in Ethiopia, Filandia Steel Horse Colombia.
-Strange in the USA and Europe we could not find one.
-If any let us know, please.
+• Hostels, backpackers and overland cribs like Jungle Junction Kenya, Filandia Steel Horse Colombia.
+Strange, in the USA and Europe we could not find one.
+If any, let us know, please.

-- House sitting: We have yet to explore this option.
-Living in and looking after someone else’s home and pets while they away open up so many opportunities to travel cheaply.
-It offers a place to pack off for a while and doing some work at the same time.
+• House sitting: We have yet to explore this option.
+Living in and looking after someone else’s home and pets while they are away opens up so many opportunities to travel cheaply.
+It offers a place to pack off for a while and do some work at the same time.
 It is a favourite of many long-term travellers.
-Trusted Housesitters & House Carers, & Mind my House.
-Take note: There is a sign-up cost to all of those.
+Trusted Housesitters & House Carers & Mind my House.
+Take note: there is a sign-up cost to all of those.

-- Exchange work for lodging and food: HelpX is an online listing of host organic farms, non-organic farms, farmstays, homestays, ranches, lodges, B&Bs, backpackers hostels and even sailing boats who invite volunteer helpers to stay with them short-term in exchange for food and accommodation.
-Also see: Workaway and search for others on Google, there are loads of such listing companies.
-Be careful of this as we have spoken to both sides of this coin and it can turn into a slave job.
+• Exchange work for lodging and food: HelpX is an online listing of host organic farms, non-organic farms, farmstays, homestays, ranches, lodges, B&Bs, backpackers’ hostels and even sailing boats that invite volunteer helpers to stay with them short-term in exchange for food and accommodation.
+Also see: Workaway and search for others on Google; there are loads of such listing companies.
+Be careful of this as we have spoken to both sides of this coin, and it can turn into a slave job.

 Eating local